jorschul/mininet-wifi/README.md

 hostapd - apt-get install hostapd

 ###Get Started
-sudo mn --wifi
+sudo mn --wifi --ssid=new_ssid
--It will start a simple topology with 2 stations and 1 access point.
+It will start a simple topology with 2 stations and 1 access point.
 The stations also includes a physical ethernet interface.

 ###Team
 Ramon dos Reis Fontes (ramonrf@dca.fee.unicamp.br)